ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-4/README.md

 - *2* replicas using the `wordpress:4.9-apache` image
 - will need a volumemount at `/var/www/html`
 - this volume used for this volumemount should be the named persistent volume claim you made
+- the mysql instance will need two env variables
+  - WORDPRESS_DB_HOST (the value of this should be 'mysql')
+  - WORDPRESS_DB_PASSWORD (this this value of this should be the secret you created before)
+    - *hint* use secretKeyRef

 #### Service
 - Expose our wordpress instance using a `NodePort`